Geelong Pubs Pubs Near Geelong Train Station

 National Hotel ~7 min · Moorabool St Three-level heritage · rooftop · live music

-Barwon Club Hotel ~15 min · Moorabool St Closest pub to GMHBA · live music · TAB
+Barwon Club Hotel ~15 min · Moorabool St (south) Closest pub to GMHBA · live music · TAB

 Closest to the Platform — Malt Shovel Taphouse